MoAlyousef/soloud-rs/README.md

 soloud = "0.1"
 ```

-Or to use the latest developments:
+Or to use the git repo:
 ```toml
 [dependencies]
 soloud = { git = "https://github.com/moalyousef/soloud-rs" }